Swapnil-Gandhi/Multiverse-Engine/README.md

 ## ✨ Quick Start

-The usage of Multiverse Engine is identical to the standard SGLang workflow.
+The usage of Multiverse Engine is identical to the SGLang workflow.
 See `example.py` for a simple demonstration.

 The script accepts the following arguments:
 * `--model_path`: The path to the base model on your local machine or from the Hugging Face Hub.